 Annotated planning serves as a record of progress for groups and individuals measured against learning intentions in English, maths and the foundation subjects.
 Next steps in learning are identified for each lesson or block of work.
-Teachers' plans are adapted to reflect assessment outcomes, lessons alter to meet the needs of the class, group and individuals. (formative)
+Teachers' plans are adapted to reflect assessment outcomes, lessons alter to meet the needs of the class, group and individuals (formative)

-A rolling curriculum programme ensures a broad balance (summative)
+A rolling curriculum programme ensures a broad balance with end of sequence or block assessments (summative)